tylerhunt/brewery_db/README.md

 brewery_db.yeasts.find(1836)

 brewery_db.menu.beer_availability
 ```

 ### WebHooks

-The BreweryDB API also provides [WebHooks][webhooks] which can be use to:
+The BreweryDB API also provides [webhooks][], which can be used to:

 > keep your local data stores in sync with the main BreweryDB API.
 Instead of
 > having to constantly query the API, webhooks will send you a message when
 > something changes.